Investing for Beginners: Smart Strategies and Rules to Know

 Set up a Pre-Set Stop

-There’s much more to learn but these simple principles will get you off to a better start than many experienced investors and traders had.
+There’s much more to learn but these principles will get you off to a better start.

 What Are Mutual Funds?